skywolf829/CSE5559_Final_Project/README.md

 # CSE5559_Final_Project
-The final project for CSE 5559 by team VisAiR with members Skylar Wurster (wurster.18@osu.edu), Logan Frank, and Njoki Mwagni.
+The final project for CSE 5559 by team VisAiR with members Skylar Wurster (wurster.18@osu.edu), Logan Frank (frank.580@osu.edu), and Njoki Mwagni.

 # Introduction
 This is a VISxAI project that follows this sequence of events: